Volvo XC90 Review 2024

 Early cars came with a choice of three engines, a D5 diesel, a T6 petrol and a T8 plug-in hybrid.
 The 2.0-litre, four-cylinder D5 diesel was easily the most popular, and for good reason.
 Despite being the weakest engine on offer at 225PS, it still provides all the go that most buyers need, and it does a very decent job on fuel economy.
 The T6 was also a 2.0-litre, but used both a supercharger and turbocharger to produce 320PS.
 Yes, it was considerably quicker than the D5, but it was also more expensive to buy and much thirstier.

 Judged in isolation, the XC90 does a really good job here, because overall, it’s a quiet car.
-The T8’s ability to run solely on electric power alone makes it the quietest version, and you can bimble around at low urban speeds with barely a whisper.
+The T8’s ability to run solely on electric power alone makes it the quietest of the two, and you can bimble around at low urban speeds with barely a whisper.
 You can hear the petrol engine when it kicks in, but it’s not noisy or abrupt when it does so, and it stays quiet and smooth in most circumstances.

 The Volvo name is synonymous with safety, so you probably won’t be dumbfounded to learn that the XC90 is a proud member of the five-star club when it comes to Euro NCAP crash tests.
 In fact, every Volvo tested since 2001 can claim the same, and even despite the firm’s own high standards, the XC90 is one of its highest-scoring models.